Rainymy/volumize/tracker.md

 ## Priority

-- [ ] Integrate WebSocket into frontend UI.
-    - [ ] Implement translation layer for frontend.
+- [ ] Bug in UI sometimes the connection is stale.
-        - Can't make it work with serde.
-    - [x] Integrate WebSocket into current implementation.
-        - Try not to change how it is used in the UI.
+    - Sometimes the device applications not changing.

 ## Todo